Understanding Cloud Servers

 - The larger your Cloud Server instance is, the more reliable and consistent the server is.

-- The Cloud Server is less reliable than an single dedicated Advanced Server.
+- A single Cloud Server is less reliable than an single physical server (because you are sharing).

-- More reliability can be had by using multiple Cloud Servers for redundancy or load balancing (as with Dedicated Servers).
+- More reliability can be had by using multiple Cloud Servers for redundancy or load balancing (as with Physical Servers).

-When is a Cloud Server a Better solution than a Basic or Premium Dedicated Server?
+When is a Cloud Server a Better solution than a Physical Server?

 This depends on how the pros and cons work out for your particular situation.